hasanmoudud/geocompr/main.md

 Beyond geographic levels and agents, the basic unit of analysis in most transport models is the **trip**, a single purpose journey from an origin 'A' to a destination 'B' [@hollander_transport_2016].
 Trips join-up the different levels of transport systems: they are usually represented as *desire lines* connecting *zone* centroids (*nodes*), they can be allocated onto the *route network* as *routes*, and are made by people who can be represented as *agents*.

-Another complication is time.
-Although many trips are regular and predictable --- such as the daily commute to work --- transport systems are dynamic and constantly evolving over time.
+Transport systems are dynamic systems adding additional complexity.
 The purpose of geographic transport modeling can be interpreted as simplifying this complexity in a way that captures the essence of transport problems.
 Selecting an appropriate level of geographic analysis can help simplify this complexity, to capture the essence of a transport system without losing its most important features and variables [@hollander_transport_2016].